outisfun/hs-interactive-story-framework-2/README.md

 ## Creating a story

+### Workflow

+That's of course, a matter of personal taste, but I find it easiest like this:

+#### Setting up the story structure

 ```
 $ grunt init-story --story=YYYY-MM-projectName
 ```

-The task creates a folder ./stories/YYYY-MM-projectName with build and dist subfolders, and an empty data.yml file, which would contain the structure of your story.
+The task creates a folder ./stories/YYYY-MM-projectName with build and dist subfolders, and an example data.yml file, which would contain the structure of your story.
 To start building the page, add elements in the yml.

 !!!
 You can check out the data.yml of some of the stories so far, but since we moved to yml a bit later, the ones you can actually use as reference are the ones from June 2019 on (2019-06-... etc.).